WPManageNinja/ninja-tables/readme.txt

 ### What Users Say About the Best WordPress Table Plugin
 >__BEST and so many features for free!__
->*With almost 500 lines and the need for search and sort by column, I would have had to pay a lot for another plugin’s pro version where Ninja tables nailed it for free.
+>*With almost 500 lines and the need for search and sort by column, I would have had to pay a lot for another pluginâ€™s pro version where Ninja tables nailed it for free.
 My client is thrilled! (and importing an updated CSV into an existing table is the icing on the cake!)* - By @scwtenor

 >__Great plugin and fast helpful support__
 >*Documentation is good as a great start, and the supplemental support so far has been fast and very helpful.
 Would happily recommend it!* - By @toll02